jenniferm505/JavaCode/README.md

+# Java101
-This is for Java102!
+// This is coding practice for a JV Robotics team!
-The links are in the links file for the external README
+// The coding here is for a course called "[Intro to Programming](https://github.com/SciBorgs/SciGuides/blob/main/projects/intro-to-programming/README.md)"